 - pit and fissure sealants on bicuspids and permanent molars every 60 months - space maintainers including appliances for the control of harmful habits - finishing restorations - interproximal disking - recontouring of teeth - Minor restorative services including: - caries, trauma, and pain control - amalgam and tooth-coloured fillings.
 Replacement fillings are covered only if the existing filling is at least 2 years old or the existing filling was not covered under this plan - retentive pins and prefabricated posts for fillings - prefabricated crowns for primary teeth - Endodontics.
 Root canal therapy for permanent teeth will be limited to one course of treatment per tooth.
-Repeat treatment is covered only if the original treatment fails after the first 18 months - Periodontal services including: - root planing, limited to a maximum combined with preventive scaling of 12 time units each policy year for Option 5, 10 time units each policy year for all other options - occlusal adjustment and equilibration, limited to a combined maximum of 4 time units every 12 months
+Repeat treatment is covered only if the original treatment fails after the first 18 months - Periodontal services including: - root planing, limited to a maximum combined with preventive scaling of 10 time units each policy year - occlusal adjustment and equilibration, limited to a combined maximum of 4 time units every 12 months